panelr/panelr-for-woocommerce/README.md

 ## Installation

-1. Upload the `panelr-woocommerce` folder to `/wp-content/plugins/`
+1. Upload the `panelr-for-woocommerce` folder to `/wp-content/plugins/`
 2. Activate the plugin from **Plugins → Installed Plugins**
 3. Go to **Settings → Panelr** and enter your API URL and API key
 4. Click **Test Connection** to verify